Porntip Rojanasunan: Career

 Pornthip first attracted widespread media attention when she investigated the murder of Jenjira Ploy-angunsri in 1998.
 She rapidly became a celebrity pathologist and published a memoir, Seub Jaak Sop ("Investigating Corpses").

 After the 2004 Indian Ocean earthquake, Pornthip supervised the effort to identify the tsunami victims in the Phang Nga region.
 She and her team were widely praised for their hard work and dedication, but on 13 January 2005 Police General Nopadol Somboonsab complained that the police's identification centre in Phuket should have charge of all identification operations.
 Pornthip attributed the intervention to Nopadol's supposed personal vendetta against her.
 Nopadol was ultimately successful, and the Phang Nga operation was closed down on 3 February 2005.
 Her life story and her work in Phang Nga were documented in the 2004 National Geographic documentary Crime Scene Bangkok.

 In June 2009, she was one of the pathologists investigating the death of actor David Carradine.

 In October 2009, she concluded that Malaysian Democratic Action Party employee Teoh Beng Hock, who had been detained by the Malaysian federal Government's Malaysian Anti-Corruption Commission had an 80% probability of having been being murdered.

 In April 2010, she was appointed to the Center for the Resolution of the Emergency Situation or CRES (previously known as the Centre for the Administration of Public Order), a military organization charged with maintaining peace and order within Bangkok and the surrounding provinces during the massive anti-government protests in 2010.
 Dozens of protestors were killed and thousands injured in the CRES-ordered crackdown.

-Pornthip's autobiography, which details her life and most prominent cases, has been translated into English and available through Amazon.
-In the book, Pornthip reiterates problems with state authorities in obtaining justice for those subject to injustice, a theme carried throughout the book.
-Frank G Anderson translated the core material for the autobiography.